Best Core Exercises For Men To Get Rock Solid Abs

 How To Do It

-1. Lie on back on the floor or mat with arms extended out to the sides to keep your body stable during the exercise.
+1. Lie on your back on the floor or mat with arms extended out to the sides to keep your body stable during the exercise.

 3. Keeping your shoulders in contact with the floor, slowly lower your legs to one side until you feel a mild stretch in your lower back.